 University of Minnesota Employment

-As a spouse/partner of a U of M faculty or staff member, you are also entitled to apply for Professional and Administrative (P&A) "internal candidates only" positions.
-The University of Minnesota has policies that permit the hiring of a spouse/partner without a search.
+As a spouse or partner of a U of M faculty or staff member, you can apply for Professional and Administrative (P&A) "internal candidates only" positions.
+The University of Minnesota has policies that permit hiring a spouse or partner without a search.

 Upper Midwest Higher Education Recruitment Consortium

 The University of Minnesota is a member of the Upper Midwest Higher Education Recruitment Consortium (UMW HERC).
-This consortium is comprised of more than 50 institutions in the Upper Midwest that work together to support dual-career and diversity hiring.
+This consortium is made up of more than 50 institutions in the Upper Midwest that work together to support dual-career and diversity hiring.
 Higher education job seekers may submit their resume/CV to HERC.